 Orange and Teal is an extremely popular color combination, widely used in film and photography industry to mimic colors of sunrise and sunset, and bring portraits to life.
+It is generally achieved by pushing oranges into the highlights, and blues into the shadows, to maximize the contrast.

-This look is generally achieved by split toning oranges into the highlights, and blues or teals into the shadows, creating contrast by using these complementary colours to add depth to your image.
+Creating contrast by using these complementary colours to add depth to your image.

 This is easy to say but luckily even easier to do.
 Here’s how.